-From door-to-door meetings to party-exclusive apps, supporters can now share their candidate’s message to more people, including undecided voters.
-If you are interested in volunteering for a 2020 election (and there are many!), here are the latest trends and issues in political canvassing.
+From door-to-door meetings to online fundraisers, supporters can now share their candidate’s message to more people, including undecided voters.
+If you are interested in volunteering for a campaign, here are the latest trends and issues in political canvassing.

 Dealing With Campaign Workload Through Flexible Volunteering

 Flexibility is key to deal with the workload that comes with a political campaign, points out Ali Lozano, a former She Should Run volunteer.
 Canvassing neighborhoods, organizing meet & greets, data entry, phone banking, and monitoring media may seem boring, but these are some of the critical tasks that need to be done constantly in the days leading up to any election.

 “Not everyone is able to work on a campaign 18 hours a day for six months straight, so I think offering flexible working opportunities like this on campaigns is absolutely critical if candidates want their staff and volunteer bases to be authentically inclusive and retain diverse talent,” Lozano explains.

 Have you ever wanted to volunteer for a candidate but don’t have the time to go knocking on doors and placing signs?
 Use technology!